Student Internships

 Welfare Law Unit

 Courses in Administrative Law and Welfare Law are helpful, but not required.
 Spanish fluency is extremely helpful but not required.
-Also helpful is fluency in Haitian Creole, Vietnamese, Arabic, Mandarin, or Cantonese.
+Fluency in Haitian Creole, Vietnamese, Arabic, Mandarin, or Cantonese is also helpful but not required.

 Read more about the Welfare Unit.
 Back to top.